It's Something to Consider.

 Pharmaceuticals, like Rogaine and Propecia, can be used by males over the age of eighteen.
 In general, these medications, which seem to be more effective at preserving existing hair than growing new ones, are most beneficial for younger men in the early stages of hair loss

-For more information on the topics of hair loss and restoration please see the series of informative hair transplant videos made by Dr. Harris.
+For more information on the topics of hair loss, follicular hair transplants and hair transplant cost, please see the series of informative hair transplant videos made by Dr. Harris.